randreu28/TFG.docs/src/content/projects/project-1/index.md

 ---
-title: Project 1
+title: Index project 1
 ---

-# Project 1
+# Index project 1

 This Markdown file creates a page at `your-domain.com/page-1/`